NelloKudo/Wine-Builds/README.md

-# Spritz-Wine-TkG
+# Spritz-Wine-CachyOS

-`Spritz-Wine-TkG` is a custom Wine build aimed at making playing certain anime games easier, without missing any of Wine's latest additions.
+`Spritz-Wine-CachyOS` is a custom Wine build aimed at making playing certain anime games easier, without missing any of Wine's latest additions.

 ## Download